evelynharthbrooke/Taliyah/README.md

 that may release in the near or far future.
 The basic license terms are below, and the full terms can be found in the `LICENSE` file in the root directory.

-Some commands were inspired by and based on the code for [dragonfire535](https://github.com/dragonfire535)'s bot Xiao, and you can find the source code to it by clicking [here](https://github.com/dragonfire535/xiao).
+Certain portions of Erica were based on [dragonfire535](https://github.com/dragonfire535)'s bot Xiao, and you can find the source code to it by clicking [here](https://github.com/dragonfire535/xiao).

     Copyright © 2018-present Kamran Mackey